The Best Way to Learn How to use Notion.

 Here we’ll start with a completely blank workspace and work through the basics of pages, blocks, links, databases, and more.
 By the end, you’ll be able to confidently use all of Notion’s features.

-I’m Thomas Frank, and I’m Notion geek.
+I’m Thomas Frank, and I’m a Notion nerd.
 I manage and organize my entire life in Notion.
-I also use it to run my business (a team of 7) and 2-million-subscriber YouTube channel, and have been doing so for 4 years.
+I also use it to run my business (a team of 9) and 2.8-million-subscriber YouTube channel, and have been doing so for 4 years.
 I’m also Notion-certified.